Wrexham: Late Modern

 Wrexham Town Hall, an early 18th century arcaded structure with an assembly hall on the first floor, which had been built at the top of Town Hall, was demolished to improve traffic flows in the area in February 1940.

 Wrexham's former police station on Regent Street, originally the barracks for the Royal Denbighshire Militia, is now home to Wrexham County Borough Museum.
 The museum has two galleries devoted to the history of the city and its surrounding communities.
 The museum also holds the archive of the Royal Welch Fusiliers; battalions were stationed in Wrexham during the First World War.
 The collection is notable for containing original documents in the handwriting of Siegfried Sassoon, Robert Graves, J. C. Dunn and other notable members of the RWF, as well as official records.
+The local police was housed in the high-rise Wrexham Police Station from 1973 to 2019, with the building demolished the following year.
+The police moved to a smaller facility next to Wrexham Library.

 Governance

-Wrexham County Borough Council is made up of 56 Councillors, with one then appointed to serve as Mayor for a year.
-The most recent election to the council was on 5 May 2022, the election resulted in a Independent Group–Conservative coalition, as well as various ward changes and an the addition of 4 new councillor seats from the 2022 election.
-The main contiguous part of the city of Wrexham, east of the A483 dual carriageway, is divided into the communities of Acton, Rhosddu, Offa and Caia Park.
-Although other definitions of the city, may consider Wrexham to extend westwards into other communities such as Gwersyllt and New Broughton which are part of Wrexham's built-up area.

-The Wrexham constituency elects members to the UK Parliament and the Senedd.
-The constituency includes both the city and some of its outlying villages such as Gwersyllt, Llay, Marford, Rossett and Holt.
-The UK Parliament constituency of Wrexham was considered a safe seat for the Labour Party until 2019.
-At the 2019 general election, Wrexham elected Sarah Atherton MP to the House of Commons, the first Conservative Member of Parliament for the constituency.
-Lesley Griffiths MS, Welsh Labour, has represented the Wrexham constituency in the Senedd since 2007 and has held a number of cabinet positions in the Welsh Government.
+There are two tiers of local government covering Wrexham, at county borough and community level.
+Wrexham County Borough Council is the upper tier authority, providing most local government functions across the county borough, which extends to surrounding villages and rural areas as well as the main built up area of Wrexham itself.
+The county borough council is based at the Guildhall in the centre of Wrexham.
+The built up area of Wrexham as defined by the Office for National Statistics covers the communities of Acton, Caia Park, Offa, and Rhosddu, and also partially extends into the communities of Abenbury and Gwersyllt.

+Wrexham gives its name to both the Wrexham UK Parliament constituency and the Wrexham Senedd constituency.
+The two constituencies have different boundaries; both include the built up area of Wrexham and adjoining rural areas, but more extensive rural areas are included in the UK Parliament constituency.

+Administrative history

+Wrexham was an ancient parish.
+It was subdivided into 15 townships: